in

 Granite slabs are ideal for projects which require a large amount of countertop space.
 Typically, a standard granite slab is 4 to 5 feet (W: 1.2 meters to 1.5 meters) wide, 7 to 9 feet (L: 2.1 to 2.7 meters) long, with a thickness of 1 ¼ inch (2 to 3 centimeters).

-Due to its weight, it is not advisable to be used in a DIY / Do-It-Yourself project as it requires an extra work force to lift and set in place.
-It is advisable to leave the proper handling of granite slabs to professionals.
-You my either hire a contractor or directly deal with your supplier for the installation.
+Due to its weight, it is not advisable to use it in a DIY / Do-It-Yourself project as it requires an extra workforce to lift it and set it up.
+It is advisable to leave the proper handling of slabs to professionals.
+You may either hire a contractor or directly deal with your supplier for the installation.

-Granite slabs have incomparable beauty.
-Because of its size, it produces a whole uniform look without any visible seams and connections.
+These slabs have incomparable beauty.
+Because of their size, they produce a uniform look without any visible seams and connections.
 It also eliminates the need to use grout, which makes it less prone to dirt and dust being inserted in between.
 It works best for projects that require a more modern, contemporary look.

-Although more expensive than granite tiles, granite slabs are better in the long run because it is also easier to maintain.
+Although more expensive than tiles, slabs are better in the long run because it is also easier to maintain.

 Granite Slab Buying Tips